Key product features in a nutshell

-Access to RADEAGLE data is easy and straight.
-Choose either way of connection, WLAN, WLAN Hotspot or USB and then use your browser to access the web interface.
+Access to RADEAGLE data is very easy.
+After choosing your preferred way connection (WLAN, WLAN Hotspot, USB, ...), you can simply use your browser to access the web interface of the instrument.
 You can view and download spectra, generate reports, make comments, review ID results and many other things.

 Spectroscopic and radiologic data measured with RADEAGLE is tagged with geographical information, once the optional GPS module is installed.

 The identification of nuclides is based on the spectrum.
 On the computer system of RADEAGLE runs a powerful mathematical algorithm that identifies radioactive sources based on this spectrum.
 It can also find the right composition, if multiple of these sources are there simultaneously.